Dirac-type conditions for spanning bounded-degree hypertrees: Connections

-The main result of the current section is \cref{lemma:strengthenedconnectinglemma}, which essentially says that in any $\Omega(n)$-large $k$-graph $H$ we can connect any two elements of $\partial H^o$ by a walk (actually, many such walks) of length exactly $\ell$, where $\ell$ is a number only depending on~$k$.
-We observe that \cref{lemma:strengthenedconnectinglemma} can be seen as a strengthening of the `Connecting lemma' of Rödl, Ruci\'nski and Szemer\'edi~\cite[Lemma 2.4]{RRS08}.
-For our approach however it is important that we can control the precise length of the walk (instead of having an upper bound).
+The main result of the current section is \cref{lemma:strengthenedconnectinglemma}, which essentially says that in any $\Omega(n)$-large $k$-graph $H$ we can connect any two elements of $\partial H$ by a walk (actually, many such walks) of length exactly $\ell$, where $\ell$ is a number only depending on~$k$.
+We observe that \cref{lemma:strengthenedconnectinglemma} can be seen as a strengthening of the `Connecting lemma' of R\"odl, Ruci\'nski and Szemer\'edi~\cite[Lemma 2.4]{RRS08}.
+For our approach, however, it is crucial that we can control the precise length of the walk (instead of only having an upper bound).
+We will also control the number of internal vertices of the walk, and the order of the elements $f,f'$ we are connecting.